corestoreio/pkg/util/csjwt/README.md

+# CoreStore optimized version

+- no empty interfaces
+- refactored code
+- higher performance
+- TODO(CS) update this readme for the code examples which are all ...

 A [go](http://www.golang.org) (or 'golang' for search engine friendliness) implementation of [JSON Web Tokens](http://self-issued.info/docs/draft-jones-json-web-token.html)

 [![Build Status](https://travis-ci.org/dgrijalva/jwt-go.svg?branch=master)](https://travis-ci.org/dgrijalva/jwt-go)

 **NOTICE:** A vulnerability in JWT was [recently published](https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/).
 As this library doesn't force users to validate the `alg` is what they expected, it's possible your usage is effected.
 There will be an update soon to remedy this, and it will likey require backwards-incompatible changes to the API.
 In the short term, please make sure your implementation verifies the `alg` is what you expect.

 ## What the heck is a JWT?